-Similarly, just replace letter "d" with "w" for weeks, "m" for for months, "y" for years.
+Similarly, just replace letter "d" with "w" for weeks, "m" for months, "y" for years.

-Say for example, to view the files which are not accessed for the past two weeks, run:
+For instance, you can view the files which are not accessed for the past two weeks using this command:

-The good thing of agedu is it offers variety of useful features to tracj down the disk usage.
+Agedu offers many useful options to track down the disk usage.
 One among them is view reports of a particular file type.

 For example, let us generate the report of txt files using command:

-The above command will scan the disk usage taken only by txt files and excludes all other files in the entire hard drive.
+The above command will scan the disk usage taken only by the .txt files and excludes all other files in the current directory.

 Likewise, to scan a particular path, just specify it as shown below.

 $ sudo agedu -s /home/ostechnix/Downloads --exclude '*' --include '*.txt'